Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 - The combined points per game average of the two teams, 47.6, is 7.9 points fewer than Saturday's over/under.

-- These two squads surrender a combined 66.3 points per game, 10.8 more than this contest's over/under.
+- This contest's over/under is 10.8 points under the 66.3 these two squads combine to give up per game in 2021.

-- Panthers games this season feature an average total of 57.1 points, a number 1.6 points higher than Saturday's over/under.
+- The average total in Panthers games this season is 57.1, 1.6 points more than Saturday's over/under of 55.5.

 - In 2021, games involving the Eagles have averaged a total of 53.5 points, two fewer than this game's set over/under.